acrypticcode/automatic-slope-climbing-for-TI-RSLK/README.md

-# automatic-slope-climbing-for-TI-RSLK
+# Automatic Slope Climbing for TI-RSLK
+Author: Curran Flanders

+Completion Date: 04/22/2024

- TI-RSLK programmable vehicle drives its way to location with local maxima height and stops
+Description: TI-RSLK programmable vehicle drives its way to location with local maxima height and stops